 Mayor Lightfoot is focused on creating inclusive economic growth across all of Chicago’s 77 communities and reversing the trend of historic disinvestment faced on our South and West sides.

-- Chicago is addressing rapid development and gentrification to prevent the displacement of long-time residents as a result of Mayor Lightfoot’s leadership on the revised Affordable Requirements Ordinance.
-The new ordinance will create much-needed affordable housing in neighborhoods across the city and help address the legacy of racial segregation.
+- In partnership with the City Council, addressed rapid development and gentrification to prevent the displacement of long-time residents by revising the Affordable Requirements Ordinance.
+The ordinance creates much-needed affordable housing across the city and helps address the legacy of racial segregation.

 Explore More Issues